Kalloori Kalangal: Soundtrack

 The film score and the soundtrack were composed by Rajesh Ramalingam.
 The soundtrack features 6 tracks.

 The audio was released on 19 February 2010 in Chennai at AVM Studios.
 V. Sekhar and S. P. Muthuraman attended the audio function.
 S. R. Ashok Kumar of The Hindu said, "The songs of Kalloori Kalangal are passable".
-Indiaglitz wrote, "Almost all the rhythms of the songs are like they have been taken out of stock music.
-Something what is preinstalled in basic synthesizers or keyboards you get today.
-There is nothing new in any of the songs".

 Release

 The film was released on 3 September 2010 alongside five other films.